New USCIS Development:

 - Up to 150 days of unemployment, in the aggregate.

 - New employer responsibilities - Employers will be required to submit training details, compensation information, and displacement attestations as part of your STEM application.
 Evaluations will be required at 12- and 24-months, and an additional plan will be required within 10 days for each new job you accept.

 - Site Visits- DHS may conduct employment site visits.
 If you are thinking about applying for a STEM extension, please begin to discuss the training plan requirement with your employer right away.

 - Prepare Form I-983 Training Plan with your employer.

 - Submit your OPT I-20 request form in iPenn.

-- Follow the Reporting Requirements
+- Follow the Reporting Requirements.

-Once you have read through the overview you can complete the F-1 OPT-STEM iPenn Request.
+After you have completely prepared Form I-983, you can complete the F-1 OPT-STEM iPenn Request.